-Kirra Cheers (1987) is a photographer/director whose work explores themes of connection and sexuality within an urban dating culture.
+Kirra Cheers (1987) is a multidisciplinary artist whose work explores themes of connection and sexuality within an urban dating culture.
 Originally from Australia, Kirra now lives and works in New York City.
 Since the viral success of her breakthrough project, Tinderella, Kirra was named ‘Young Creative Australian of the Year’ in the field of photography by Lost at E Minor and has spoken on numerous occasions about dating in a digital world.
 Her client list includes; Gucci, Marc Jacobs, John Hardy and Rachel Zoe.
 Her most recent project ‘The List’ was published as a book and adapted for theatre.

 • Creator/producer/director of ‘The List’